Small bowel -

-Celiac disease is a condition that develops in people who have a genetic sensitivity to gluten.
+Celiac disease is a condition that develops in people who have a sensitivity to gluten.

-Gluten causes the immune system to damage the cells that line the inside of the small bowel.
+Gluten causes the immune system to damage the cells on the inside of the small intestine.

-The damaged small bowel cannot absorb nutrients which can lead to weight loss and diarrhea.
+The damaged small intestine cannot absorb nutrients which can lead to weight loss and diarrhea.

-The small intestine is a part of your gastrointestinal tract.
+The small intestine (small bowel) is a part of your gastrointestinal tract.
+Other parts of the gastrointestinal tract are the esophagus, stomach, colon (large bowel), rectum.
 Food travels into the small intestine from the stomach.
-Another name for the small intestine is the small bowel.
 The small intestine is responsible for absorbing nutrients from the food that we eat after the food is broken down in the stomach.